MicrosoftDocs/visualstudio-docs/docs/python/debugging-python-in-visual-studio.md

 There are two interactive windows you can use during a debugging session: the standard Visual Studio Immediate window, and the Python Debug Interactive window.

 The Immediate window (**Debug > Windows > Immediate**) is used for quick evaluation of Python expressions and inspection or assignment of variables within the running program.
-See the general [Immediate Window](../ide/reference/immediate-window.md) topic for details.
+See the general [Immediate Window](../ide/reference/immediate-window.md) article for details.

 The Python Debug Interactive window (**Debug > Windows > Python Debug Interactive**) is richer as it makes the full [Interactive REPL](python-interactive-repl-in-visual-studio.md) experience available while debugging, including writing and running code.
 It automatically connects to any process started in the debugger using the Standard Python launcher (including processes attached through **Debug > Attach to Process**).
 It's not, however, available when using mixed-mode C/C++ debugging.